miklevin/MikeLev.in/fasthtml.md

 ## The Flask Foundation

-Flask is the Python web microframework set the standard on Python.
+Flask is the Python web microframework that set the standard on Python.
 Most things in the Python web framework arena has been copying Flask ever since, making their own little spin on it (CherryPy, Pylons, etc).
 The basic Flask trick is to use `@decorators` at the top of functions to route web requests from a server into that Python function.
 Both FastAPI and FastHTML do this.
 That's where the similarity ends.

 ## The Rise of FastAPI